rayguna/industrial-auth-1/README.md

 The above changes are considered "painful".
 In the next lesson, we will learn to use some shortcuts with the pundit gem.

+### E. Create a pull request

+1. First, create a branch from the head with: `git checkout -b rg_photogram_industrial_authorization`.
+2. Switch main to the earliest version of the app with: `git checkout 46772ee`.

 ***

 Notes: